3 Steps to Avoiding Auto Incidents at Affordable Housing Organizations

 If an accident is deemed to be caused by improper vehicle maintenance or vehicle, your organization can be held financially liable.
 That’s why it’s critical that your organization implement a vehicle maintenance program that ensures all vehicles receive regular inspections.
 For older vehicles, inspections should occur more frequently and may need additional or special attention.

 Communicate the importance of vehicle inspection and maintenance with all employees that operate a vehicle at your organization.
 Address items such as typical signs of mechanical or electrical failure, tire safety, and emergency procedures.
-Develop a quick checklist for daily vehicle inspections (like this sample checklist) that should be completed by both the first and last driver of the day.
+Develop a quick checklist for daily vehicle inspections that should be completed by both the first and last driver of the day.

 Provide vehicles that offer the highest possible levels of occupant protection.
 Ensure employees have a valid and appropriate driver’s license for the vehicle they will be operating and check each driver’s motor vehicle record (MVR), a driving report that includes information about any license restrictions and traffic violations.